Sending Scores to Colleges

 - SAT rush reporting is available for an additional fee.
 Rush scores are sent two business days after a request is received.
 Remind your students to check with the institutions before requesting this service; not all colleges can accept rush reporting.

-Fee-waiver eligible students can send up to four additional flexible score reports at no charge as part of the SAT Fee-Waiver Service.
-These flexible score reports:
+Students who are eligible to use free waivers can send up to four additional flexible score reports at no charge as part of the SAT Fee-Waiver Service.
+These additional score reports:

 - Can be used while the student is in high school